Burlingame Historical Preservation Society, Inc.

 Donations may be sent to BHPS, P. O. Box 74, Burlingame, KS 66413.
 Cash donations are imperative, but donations of materials, supplies and equipment are also needed.

 Volunteers are also needed to help complete the necessary work, which includes the prep work and painting, porch work and shingling.
-Anyone wishing to volunteer is asked to call 785-654-3561 to find out how they can help.
+Anyone wishing to volunteer is asked to call 785-654-3561.